rwynn/gtm/README.md

 ### Sharded Clusters ###

+If you use `ChangeStreamNs` on MongoDB 3.6+ you can ignore this section.
+Native change streams in MongoDB are shard aware.
+You should connect to the
+`mongos` routing server and change streams will work across shards.
+This section is for those pre-3.6 that would like to read changes across all shards.

 gtm has support for sharded MongoDB clusters.
-You will want to start with a connection to the MongoDBconfig server to get the list of available shards.
+You will want to start with a connection to the MongoDB config server to get the list of available shards.

     // assuming the CONFIG server for a sharded cluster is running locally on port 27018 configSession, err = mgo.Dial("127.0.0.1:27018")